 For our catalogue of the orcas sighted in Portugal, we followed the ID codes and names of the catalogues from the research teams in the Strait of Gibraltar (GTOA).

-B002 Morales son of B001.
+Morales B002 son of Atlas.
 He was the only adult male of the pod when sighted in 2017, he is believed to be around 30 years old.
 Easily identifiable by his massive size and very isosceles shape of his dorsal fin.

 He vanished in 2021, in the same year was reported a dead unidentified male orca.

-B003 is a mature female, daughter of B002.
+Ambar B003 is a mature female, daughter of Atlas.
 She has a dorsal fin very similar to Muesca (A002).

 Muesca matriline